 It shall be lawful to construct and maintain the several railways, with all necessary, proper and usual works and conveniences in connection therewith, along the lines described respectively in the First, Third, Fourth and Fifth Schedules.

-[Section 2 amended by No. 64 of 1963 s.
+[Section 2 amended: No. 64 of 1963 s.
 3.]

 3. Authority to deviate